 Since Space was established over 60 years ago, we have brought many buildings back to life by creating new uses or enhancing their existing use.

-For example, the recently completed Darlington Theatre regeneration encouraged additional activity in the town centre whilst the ongoing redevelopment of Stockton Theatre will help the regeneration of Stockton too.
+For example, the recently completed Darlington Theatre regeneration encouraged additional activity in the town centre whilst the ongoing redevelopment of Stockton Theatre will also help the regeneration of Stockton too.

 There is debate as to whether it is more expensive to regenerate an existing building or build a new one.
 However, the value goes way beyond capital investment as existing buildings provide a far wider range of benefits.